-Por Alexa Rojas Ulloa - Education degree student
+Por Alexa Rojas Ulloa - Student of the School of Education

 One of the most controversial questions of all time: can we be good without God?
 But, the truth is that there is still no straight answer for it.
 There are so many people with so many different beliefs, thoughts, and opinions about God and how to be good.
 Besides, there are several proofs that atheists and agnostic people are good without believing in God, so what is the exact point of asking the question?
 Above all, people have to know the meaning of being good, which has plenty of definitions that come from the Bible, and all of them say that only God determinates what is good and what is not, so people can’t, and that is why He gives people moral values to follow.
 So, can somebody be good without believing in God?
 Because if people can’t determine what is right or wrong due to the non-existence of God, as atheists recall, how can they know what are their moral values to be good?
 Indeed, God is the main reference for good, and people that believe in Him follow his paths; but, the ones that don’t believe in God can still be good, so the main point is that if people can be good without the existence of God.